bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/44-Luke.md

 ^18^ A certain ruler asked him, saying, “Good Teacher, what shall I do to inherit eternal life?”

 ^19^ Jesus asked him, “Why do you call me good?
-No one is good, except one: God. ^20^ You know the commandments: ‘Don’t commit adultery,’ ‘Don’t murder,’ ‘Don’t steal,’ ‘Don’t give false testimony,’ ‘Honour your father and your mother.’”^^
+No one is good, except one: God. ^20^ You know the commandments: ‘Don’t commit adultery,’ ‘Don’t murder,’ ‘Don’t steal,’ ‘Don’t give false testimony,’ ‘Honour your father and your mother.’”^a^
-^[18:20 Exodus 20:12-16; Deuteronomy 5:16-20]
+^a^[**18:20** Exodus 20:12-16; Deuteronomy 5:16-20]

 ^21^ He said, “I have observed all these things from my youth up.”